kingsdigitallab/refida/README.md

 It is possible to search the documents in the dashboard using either a lexical search, that matches documents that contain the exact search terms, or by semantic search, that matches

+## Evaluation and next steps

+We have identified the potential caveats when using the tool:

+- All of the insights provided in the dashboard should not be accepted as final answers and should be reviewed; the output requires further interpretation and analysis outside the system;
+- Due to the time-frame and amount of data there was no provision to train/fine tune the algorithms/models used, this means that some results may be more accurate than expected while others will be worse than expected and could even be useless;

+The topic classification model used has an out of the box [F1 score](https://en.wikipedia.org/wiki/F-score) of 0.68 - 0.72 (for unseen and seen labels).
+In our evaluation the F1 score for the impact categories was 0.6 for topics assigned with a confidence value of 0.5 or higher.

 ## Set up